 *Residency requirements may vary by denomination.
 Most United Methodist students must complete 1/3 of their degree (26 semester hours) on campus.
 A three-year program can be completed at a distance by attending nine week-long intensives (three weeks on campus per year).

 United’s MDiv meets the requirements for ordination in most major Protestant denominations, though many graduates serve as lay professionals in a variety of fields, including chaplaincy, nonprofit leadership, teaching and social work.
 With 19 core courses (57 semester hours) and 7 elective courses (21 semester hours), gain a strong foundation and add electives that equip you to follow God’s call.
 Want to add a concentration to your MDiv?
-Use four of your seven elective courses to specialize in the concentration that fits your calling.
+Use 4 of your 7 elective courses to specialize in the concentration that fits your calling.

 CORE + 4 = MDiv with a Concentration